selimdemirer/ticketing_project_mvc/README.md

 • If you have an object in the UI, and if you have another object inside it, you need "Converter".
 (For example: User Create form - Choose A Role dropdown menu)

+• @PathVariable ("username") String username: It is used to catch the data from browser to our code. (or we can use query parameter with @RequestParam)

+• redirect: It returns method through end point, it is not using html files (view)!
+   return"mentor/mentor-register";    //view
+   return "redirect:/mentor/register";    //method!

 • Summary

 • A dynamic page might display different content for different requests.